rucio/rucio/CONTRIBUTING.rst

 * Thank you for participating!
 * A contribution(pull request) requires to have one `issue <https://github.com/rucio/rucio/issues/new>`_ created.
 * The issue should contain the motivation, modification and expected results (discussions usually happen there).
-* No pull request will be merged without an associated issue.
+* No pull request will be merged without an associated issue (release notes are generated from issues). release notes for your Git project.
+Works with GitHub, Jira and YouTrack.
+TFS Support coming soon.
 * You should make sure to add your name (and the organisation) to `AUTHORS`_.

 A contribution can be either be an **patch**, **feature**, or **hotfix**: